kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

 ## Overview

- - The project aims to develop a simple chatbot application using Python, Flask framework for web development, Redis for caching responses, and Hugging Face's Transformers library for natural language processing
+ - The project aims to develop a simple chatbot for conversational purposes, and finetune it to give a more humanized response

+ - This application uses Python, Flask framework for web development, Redis for caching responses, and Hugging Face's Transformers library for Natural Language Processing
- - This system incorporates natural language processing techniques to enhance user interactions and offers a seamless conversational experience

  - Users can engage with the chatbot through a web interface created using Flask, where their queries are processed in real-time

+ - This system incorporates NLP techniques to enhance user interactions and offers a seamless conversational experience

  - The chatbot utilizes Redis as a key-value store to map user queries to appropriate responses, enabling quick retrieval and facilitating a smooth conversation flow